Flash Report: JDRF Research Grant Funding Lowest Level in 10 Years

 OCTOBER 1, 2014

 This report discusses the role of the board of directors at the major type 1 diabetes non-profits.
-At the end of the report, five recommendations are suggested for the boards to adopt to increase effectiveness and, hopefully, speed to a cure.
+At the end of the report, five recommendations are suggested for the boards to adopt to increase effectiveness and, hopefully, speed progress to a cure.
 Click here to read more.

 87% of Major Fundraising Events Held by JDRF and THE ADA Promise a Cure